 Also Read: Add Image in Text Using Photoshop

 There are many ways of creating it but here I am presenting you the simplest method.
-Beginners will love creating it as it is very simple and a fun job.
+Beginners will love creating it as it is one of the easiest things to draw and a very simple and fun job.

 1 – Create a new document: File>New.
 Use the following settings as shown in the picture below.
 Since it is a checkerboard, it will be a square shape.
 So I am taking the width 1000px and height 1000px at 300 ppi.